Dieterbe/body.build/README.md

 To this end, I (Dieter) have concluded the [Menno Henselmans Personal Training Course](https://mennohenselmans.com/online-pt-course/), which is probably the top course in the industry, taught by one of the best, most evidence-driven body builders in the world.

+This project is Open Source software, distributed under the [AGPL-3.0 license](LICENSE).
+It is written in Flutter (dart), even if Github thinks it's javascript (that's just the compiled build for web)

 There is also another related project with similar goals, [wger](https://wger.de), to which I contribute.
 I think it is a good tool for nutrition/diet tracking, but the workout component is held back by legacy code and concepts.
 However we are collaborating to see how well we can align.
 For now, I mainly recommend wger for its nutrition module.